Zinggi/UnrealScriptIDE/README.md

 * **dynamic, intelligent auto-completion**
 	* parameter hints
 	* display documentation when you need it
-	* everything feels like the great Sublime Text 2 snippets
+	* completions feel like the great Sublime Text 2 snippets
 	* get other completions depending where you are typing (e.g. in the defaultproperties block you only want to get variables)

 * **goto declaration and back again** (F10, alt + left, right click menu or via 'Goto' -> 'UnrealScript Goto Declaration')